astorfi/CNTK-World/docs/tutorials/installation/README.rst

 Creating a Virtual Environment (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assume the installation of TensorFlow in a ``python virtual environment`` is desired.
+Assume the installation of CNTK in a ``python virtual environment`` is desired.
 First, we need to create a directory to contain all the environments.
 It can be done by executing the following in the terminal:

 .. code:: bash